OF-Leo/OF-Leo/README.md

 I am proficient in Python, C/C++, and data science libraries such as Pandas, NumPy, Matplotlib, Seaborn, and TensorFlow.
 I also have a foundational to intermediate knowledge of

-SQL and am an advanced (C1) English speaker.
+SQL and i am an advanced (C1) English speaker.

 I am currently looking for opportunities to apply my skills to solve real-world challenges and contribute to innovative projects.